Monrobot XI: Architectural philosophy

-Unlike virtually all electronic digital computers ever built, as an early machine, the Monrobot XI was one of the small family of computers which totally lacked random-access memory (RAM), an alternative tecnhnology which would have allowed it to access all memory words equally rapidly.
-Even at the time it was introduced, it was not rare for electronic digital computers to use magnetic-core memory for RAM; the price (per bit) of which would eventually fall from over US$1 in the early 1950s to about US$0.20 by the mid-1960s.
+Unlike virtually all electronic digital computers ever built, as an early machine, the Monrobot XI was one of the small family of computers which totally lacked random-access memory (RAM), an alternative technology which would have allowed it to access all memory words equally rapidly.
+Even at the time it was introduced, it was not rare for electronic digital computers to use magnetic-core memory for RAM; the price (per bit) of which would eventually fall from over $1 in the early 1950s to about $0.20 by the mid-1960s.

-Instead to keep the cost of the machine very low, the Monorobot XI used a form of memory in which words were only periodically accessible in sequential order, via an electromechanical moving device called magnetic drum memory.
+Instead, to keep the cost of the machine very low, the Monorobot XI used a form of memory in which words were only periodically accessible in sequential order, via an electromechanical moving device called magnetic drum memory.
 The long latency of memory access, which followed from exclusive reliance on a macroscopic moving part, made the Monrobot XI operate very slowly, despite the use of non-mechanical electronics for logical functions.

-The Monorobot XI might best be thought of as a modernized (solid-state), low cost version of the IBM 650, which had been the world's first mass-produced computer, leased at US$3,250 per month, almost 800 of which were made between 1954 and 1958, a total of 2000 by 1962.
-Both the IBM 650 and Monrobot XI used a magnetic drum for primary memory, but the former used vacuum tubes and bi-quinary coding, rather than transistors and binary coding, for its electronics.
+The Monorobot XI might best be thought of as a modernized (solid-state), low cost version of the IBM 650, which had been the world's first mass-produced computer.
+The IBM 650 was leased at $3,250 per month and approximately 800 were made between 1954 and 1958.
+By 1962, a total of 2,000 computers were in existence.
+Both the IBM 650 and Monrobot XI used a magnetic drum for primary memory, but the former used vacuum tubes and bi-quinary coding (rather than transistors and binary coding) for its electronics.

 All input and output was performed one character at a time, under direct program control.
 Only one input device could be active at a time, but one to three output devices could operate simultaneously in synchronization.